 - Vaccine against pneumococcal disease

-Other vaccines available include TwinRix for hepatitis a and B, and vaccines against chickenpox, measles, mumps, and rubella.
+Other vaccines available include TwinRix for hepatitis a and B and vaccines against chickenpox, measles, mumps, rubella, and HPV.

-Influenza is potentially serious, and every flu season is different.
-Millions of people get the flu each year, and some will be hospitalized.
+Influenza is potentially severe, and every flu season is different.
+Millions of people get the flu each year, and some require a hospital stay.
 The seasonal flu vaccine causes antibodies to develop approximately two weeks after vaccination and protects against infection with the viruses in the vaccine.

 Diphtheria, Tetanus and Pertussis Vaccination

 If you have never received Tdap, talk to our primary care doctor about immunization.
-The Tdap vaccination is recommended every ten years.
+We recommend undergoing the Tdap vaccination every ten years.
+Guidelines change, and your doctor will customize the recommendation to your specific case to keep you in good health.

 Hepatitis A and B Vaccine